 3) readings from Darwin, da Vinci, and the thoroughly enjoyable The Forest Unseen: A Year’s Watch in Nature by David George Haskell

-4) a tour of the archives of the Naturkundmuseum.
-Sad and fascinating highlights included: seeing Charles Darwin’s signature in one of his journals; blown glass sculptures of medusozoa and other small flowery looking sea creatures; rooms of skulls, skeletons, horns, and taxidermy; cases of nests and birds; lockers of skins; cardboard boxes of taxidermied animals, some with holes cut in the side so that stiff legs of a fast running feline can poke through; plastic bags of bats; weight lifting a fossilized dinosaur bone that must have been about 20 lbs although only 1.5 ft; a 4 ft long narwhal tooth; glass room of fish, snakes, and foxes preserved in alcohol.
+4) Tour of the archives of the Naturkundmuseum.
+Here are some of the horrifying and fascinating remnants from the days of when humans had no qualms with capturing vast numbers of animals for research.
+Seeing Charles Darwin’s signature in one of his journals; blown glass sculptures of medusozoa and other small flowery looking sea creatures; rooms of skulls, skeletons, horns, and taxidermied animals, in cardboard boxes, some with holes cut in the side so that stiff legs of a fast running feline can poke through; plastic bags of bats; weight lifting a fossilized dinosaur bone that must have been about 20 lbs. although only 1.5 ft; a 4 ft long narwhal tooth; a glass room displaying fish, snakes, and foxes preserved in jars of alcohol.

 5) lectures by scientists who study the wild boar and fox population in Berlin.
-FUN FACT!
+FUN FACTS!
 Some of the boars have been seen waiting at the traffic lights, for cars to stop, before crossing the street.
+They are notoriously difficult for hunters to find in the woods as well, but because the critters like to dig up people’s lawns for bugs, many have been shot down.

-6) an excursion in the city to create work in response to nature found there
+6) an excursion in the city to create work in response to nature found there.
+I’m a fan of all corvids, so admired these beautiful, monochromatic Hooded Crows since I arrived in Berlin.

 Anna Faroqhi’s, Double Lens, film essay workshop for MFA and Certificate students

-2) Each student was given a line from the German Expressionist poet, Jakob van Hoddis, to film a 30 second to three minute clip to be edited together.
+3) Each student was given a line from the German Expressionist poet, Jakob van Hoddis, to film a 30 second to three minute clip to be edited together.
 Some lines are missing from the film or slightly altered to suit the artists.
-My line was, “Into the tender green of the trees.” https://vimeo.com/106867894
+My line was, “Into the tender green of the trees”, which starts at 10:22 here: https://vimeo.com/106867894

 In the Morning